What Is Calibration?

 Recalibration, also referred to as recertification, is the process of performing a calibration on a used instrument.
 Recalibrations are periodically required throughout the life cycle of an instrument since probe surfaces are subject to wear that may affect the linearity of measurements.

-DFT Instruments send all gauges back to DeFelsko for calibration on a Monday.
+DFT Instruments send gauges back to DeFelsko for calibration on a Monday.
 These gauges are back with us the following Monday and will be dispatched for delivery on the Tuesday.
 On occasions it may be delivered to you on the Wednesday.
+Adhesion testers and coating thickness gauges are calibrated on site and can expect a turnaround time of a maximum of 48 hours.